outfox/fennecs/www/docs/Queries/CRUD.md

 Once you `Submit()` a `Batch`, you pass ownership and responsibility to `Dispose()` it to the World.
 You only need to dispose the Batch if you decide not to submit it. *(not a realistic use case)*

-## Batch Conflicts
+### Handling Semantic Conflicts
-Batch Operations can also be used to overwrite and add or remove components at the same time.
+Batch Operations can be requested for queries that do not or will not contain all affected Entities.
+They can be used to overwrite and add or remove components at the same time.
 This means some semantic conflicts may occur, typically:
 * `Remove<T>` called on a Batch for a Query where not every Entity has that component
 * `Add<T>` called on a Batch for a Query where some or all Entities already have that component.